The Power of Gamification in Wellness Programs

 For employers, our collective health is having a negative effect on the bottom line.
 Over the past half-decade, medical costs for U.S. employers have surpassed inflation rates, rising an average of five to six percent per year.
 And that’s actually an improvement: In the decade before that, they rose an average of 12 percent per year.

 One of the major reasons that number has dropped?
 Corporate wellness programs.
 Many large and innovative organizations worldwide now use health and wellness programs to reduce healthcare costs.
+A 2017 survey from United Healthcare found that employers saw nearly a $4 ROI on every dollar spent on wellness programs.

 A wellness plan is a great way for businesses to save money on healthcare costs—but just having one in place doesn’t do you any good.
 You need active buy-in from everyone.
+That’s where gamification comes in.

 What Is Gamification?